zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Pinchia!"]
+"[Blessed One: "Pinchia!"]
 Watching people who fall in love, being tortured and annoyed by aging,

 Binchia!
 Therefore you become the one who does not let go: you should give up